-All LAMA screen filter cartridges consist of a tubular PVC structure, with a stainless-steel screen heat welded inside.
-The cartridge surface is drilled using a CNC machining centre.
+All LAMA screen filter cartridges consist of a tubular polyamide for automatic filters or PVC for manual filters structure, with a stainless-steel screen.
+For self-cleaning filters, we use cartridges+screen form the injection; and for PVC cartridge surface is drilled using a CNC machining centre.
 The hole locations are geometrically studied to ensure that the maximum surface area of the filter cartridge is used, achieving a very high percentage of holes.
 The precision of the machine tool used to make the holes allows them to be placed close together to obtain an oversized filtering surface.
-We have a significantly greater number of screen openings in our PVC cartridges, compared to screens manufactured entirely from stainless steel.
+We have a significantly greater number of screen openings in our polyamide and PVC cartridges, compared to screens manufactured entirely from stainless steel.

 LAMA manufactures screen filter cartridges with different opening sizes: from 3 mm to 0.02 mm for manual filters (with an opening size of 0.130 mm for those supplied as standard), and from 1.5 mm to 0.02 mm for automatic filters (with an opening size of 0.190 mm for those supplied as standard).